ChenliangMa/GFusion/README.md

 # GFusion

 ⚠️ **Temporary Access Notice**
-This repository contains the implementation code for the paper "[Paper Title]".
+This repository contains the implementation code for the paper "GFusion:Global Geometry Aware Dual projection fusion for 360 depth estimation".
 To comply with double-blind peer review requirements, the code will remain private until the paper is officially accepted.

 **Expected Release Timeline**
 🔓 Full code disclosure within paper acceptance (Target: Q3 2025)